Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/05_22_explorer_cmd_details.md

 | Module UID                      | UINT24             | 3    |      | Unique Identification Number                                                                                                                         |
 | Software ID String              | CHAR[] (= UINT8[]) | n/a  |      | Software ID String incl.
 Build Number (Format: "AFBR-S50 Explorer App - [BuildNumber]"; w/ build number containing 14 digits, e.g. "20200101123456") |

 @note This command can be used to determine the current software version of the connected device.
 However, the command has changed, e.g. the build number was added to the command for v1.2.0 and newer versions.
 In order to determine the version, it is sufficient to encode only the first version number.
 If the version is not current, the remaining command may differ.
 In case of different version, please refer to the corresponding API documentation to find the correct command formats.

 \see

 -   #Argus_GetAPIVersion
 -   #Argus_GetBuildNumber
 -   #Argus_GetModuleVersion
 -   #Argus_GetLaserType
 -   #Argus_GetChipVersion
 -   #Argus_GetChipID

-# Device Control Commands {#hw_api_cmd_ctrl}
+# Device Control Commands {#explorer_app_cmd_ctrl}

 ## Measurement: Trigger Single Shot {#cmd_ctrl_trigger}